-On Saturday, June 3 members of the public are invited to Roger Guindon Hall for a rare peek inside several of our labs for Doors Open Ottawa.
+All are welcome on Saturday, June 3 to Roger Guindon Hall for a rare peek inside several uOBMRI labs for Doors Open Ottawa.

 Doors Open Ottawa is an annual event that gives the public access to buildings they might not otherwise have a chance to see.

 Here at the Faculty of Medicine, visitors will hear first-hand from researchers who work with the University of Ottawa Brain and Mind Research Institute (uOBMRI).
 They will be introduced to the world of basic science with a lab tour and a description of the work being done to treat and prevent brain-related illness like Parkinson’s and stroke.